ACH1LL35/CVPR_23_24_spring/Mid/readme.txt

-This folder conatins all the class performence and assignments of CVPR [A] spring 23-24
+This folder conatins all the class performence and assignments of CVPR [A]_spring 23-24_Mid Term

 --readme--